Unfortunately, modern living does come at a cost as fly tipping is often evident by the road side, a few bags of rubbish, maybe a sofa or an old TV.

 Once a notice has been served by the Local Authority, if the site is not cleared within a set time, the Local Authority will fine, prosecute and apply for a charging order if the fine isn’t paid.

-If your vacant property has been fly-tipped, 365 Property Buyer will buy it as is, contact our friendly team for a formal cash offer.
+If your vacant property has been fly-tipped and you are sick and tired of dealing with it, 365 Property Buyer will buy it as is, contact our friendly team for a formal cash offer.